dustywhite7/pythonMikkeli/courseSlides/7 - Regression.md

 OLS is an inappropriate model whenever you have a binary or discrete dependent variable (think "yes" or "no" questions)

 In this case, you should use Logistic Regression instead.
-More details can be found in the class notes on Mimir/Github.
+More details can be found in the class notes in PyCharm/Github.

 ---